0xFar5eer/CupCake_DEX/README.md

 - simple and convenient swapping interface functions for developers
 - single DEX contract hosts ERC1155 Liquidity Provider tokens
 - code is very well commented and should be simple to understand
+- swap fee is static 0.15% per each swap
 - MIT license allows anyone to continue development

 Staking option: